-MA Acting is a challenging course that gives you a personal methodology based upon East 15’s unique practices.
+East 15 Acting School’s MA Acting is a challenging course that encourages the development of a personal methodology based upon East 15’s unique practices.

-MA Acting is a specialist course of one academic year with additional work on marketing students to the industry in a showcase.
+MA Acting is a specialist course of one academic year with additional work on marketing students to the industry with a showcase.
 You will need discipline and motivation to work at an advanced level.
-Beyond these the requirements are abundant energy, insatiable curiosity and a robust sense of humour.
+Beyond these, the requirements are abundant energy, insatiable curiosity and a robust sense of humour.

 Some students may already possess a university degree (not necessarily in a related discipline) whilst others will have established themselves in other career paths and now seek to change the direction of their lives towards that of a professional actor.

-This course also attracts professional actors who feel the need to reflect on their practice, extend their range, refresh their creativity, increase their professional contacts and gain academic recognition for their skills.
+This course also attracts professional actors who feel the need to reflect on their practice, extend their range and skills, refresh their creativity, increase their professional contacts and gain academic recognition.

 You are encouraged to remain in touch with the school, to watch the development of succeeding students and to benefit from informal support and mentoring as you continue in your career.